kedro-org/kedro/CONTRIBUTING.md

 Small contributions are accepted for the `core` library:

- 1. Fork the project
- 2. Develop your contribution in a new branch and open a PR against the `develop` branch
+ 1. Fork the project by clicking **Fork** in the top-right corner of the [Kedro GitHub repository](https://github.com/quantumblacklabs/kedro) and then choosing the target account the repository will be forked to.
+ 2. Create a feature branch on your forked repository and push all your local changes to that feature branch.
- 3. Make sure the CI builds are green (have a look at the section [Running checks locally](/CONTRIBUTING.md#running-checks-locally) below)
+ 3. Before submitting a pull request (PR), please ensure that unit, end-to-end tests and linting are passing for your changes by running `make test`, `make e2e-tests` and `make lint` locally, have a look at the section [Running checks locally](/CONTRIBUTING.md#running-checks-locally) below.
+ 4. Open a PR against the `quantumblacklabs:develop` branch from your feature branch.
- 4. Update the PR according to the reviewer's comments
+ 5. Update the PR according to the reviewer's comments.
+ 6. Your PR will be merged by the Kedro team once all the comments are addressed.

+ > _Note:_ We will work with you to complete your contribution but we reserve the right to takeover abandoned PRs.

 ## `contrib` contribution process

 You can add new work to `contrib` if you do not need to create a new Kedro CLI command:

- 1. Create an [issue](https://github.com/quantumblacklabs/kedro/issues) describing your contribution
+ 1. Create an [issue](https://github.com/quantumblacklabs/kedro/issues) describing your contribution.
- 2. Fork the project and work in [`contrib`](/kedro/contrib/)
- 3. Develop your contribution in a new branch and open a PR against the `develop` branch
+ 2. Fork the project by clicking **Fork** in the top-right corner of the [Kedro GitHub repository](https://github.com/quantumblacklabs/kedro) and then choosing the target account the repository will be forked to.
+ 3. Work in [`contrib`](/kedro/contrib/) and create a feature branch on your forked repository and push all your local changes to that feature branch.
- 4. Make sure the CI builds are green (have a look at the section [Running checks locally](CONTRIBUTING.md#ci--cd-and-running-checks-locally) below)
+ 4. Before submitting a pull request, please ensure that unit, e2e tests and linting are passing for your changes by running `make test`, `make e2e-tests` and `make lint` locally, have a look at the section [Running checks locally](/CONTRIBUTING.md#running-checks-locally) below.
- 5. Include a `README.md` with instructions on how to use your contribution
+ 5. Include a `README.md` with instructions on how to use your contribution.
+ 6. Open a PR against the `quantumblacklabs:develop` branch from your feature branch and reference your issue in the PR description (e.g., `Resolves #<issue-number>`).
- 6. Update the PR according to the reviewer's comments
+ 7. Update the PR according to the reviewer's comments.
+ 8. Your PR will be merged by the Kedro team once all the comments are addressed.

+ > _Note:_ We will work with you to complete your contribution but we reserve the right to takeover abandoned PRs.

 ## `plugin` contribution process